 This awareness of your obligations intensified when you arrived on campus for that all-important visit and admissions interview.
 Remember some of the questions which you had on your list?
 Will the school meet your requirements?
 Will it be a good fit for your child?
 Of course, you were very aware that the school was asking similar questions as it sized you up.
 There's a balance here.
 While you are the consumer or the client, if you will, at the same time the school will be fussy about who it will take on.
 In other words, do you qualify?

 If you are evaluating a school which will provide specialized instruction with learning differences, you will undergo another level of scrutiny and assessment.
 The school needs to determine what it can and cannot do for your child and you.

 You have a triple obligation in this partnership too.

 1. You need to pay all the tuition and bills for sundries such as extra lessons, sports equipment, and so on.

 2. You must provide encouragement and support for your child while he is away at school.
 As I said at the beginning of this piece, it's not a matter of dropping him off and forgetting him.
 You have spent fifteen or more years molding and shaping him.
 That molding and shaping does not stop once he is out of sight and away at school.
 Most importantly he must be responsible and abide by the Code of Conduct which he has signed.

 Furthermore, you are setting an example for other parents and potential donors by supporting your school financially.
-You would be amazed at how people listen when you state quietly that you are so grateful for what The Academy has done for you child and that you regularly give to its annual fund and capital campaign.
+You would be amazed at how people listen when you state quietly that you are so grateful for what the Academy has done for your child and that you regularly give to its annual fund and capital campaign.

 The Student's Obligation